jadecobra/python_tdd_exercises/source/basic_objects/dictionaries/dictionaries.rst

 ----

-I add :ref:`assertRaises<another way to test if an Exception is raised>` to handle the :ref:`Exception<how to test if an Exception is raised>`
+I add :ref:`assertRaises<another way to test if an Exception is raised>` to handle the :ref:`Exception<how to test that an Exception is raised>`

 .. code-block:: python
   :lineno-start: 35